What are Common International Search Mistakes?

 International search is becoming increasingly prevalent as a growing number of companies extend to markets overseas.
 As brands start dealing with different countries, they also find themselves encountering different languages, cultures and even search engines.
 This makes it important to understand how to succeed in international search to keep the business growing and avoid challenges when creating content for a new culture.

-What do I need to know about culture and keywords?
+What do I need to know about international search?

 Brands often run into problems when trying to translate content and keywords into a new language.
 Translators are interested in finding the best word to fit a particular word or phrase.
 This means that if you use nuances of a particular keyword in content, you could end up with duplicate keywords.
 You can also end up missing out on potential keywords in the new language if they do not have an English equivalent.